BerPGR/BerPGR/README.md

 ### Bernardo de Melo Matuchewski

 ### About me
 Hi!
-I´m a Computer Science student at FURB.
+I´m a Software Development student at SENAI.
 I´ve been coding since 2018 and I started attending University in 2020.
 One of my main focus for the future is to learn more about AI!

 ### Technology Subjects that I'm studying